Established in 1968

 Top Section Awards

-Third-years in each Section can pursue the Top Section Award - the North Star Award (Beavers), Seeonee Award (Cubs), Chief Scout Award (Scouts), King's Venturer Award (Venturers), or Rover Scout Award (Rovers) - through a combination of personal progression, accumulated Outdoor Adventure Skills, service hours, and a service project in their community.
+Third-years in each Section can pursue the Top Section Award — of which there are five, each specific to its particular section — through a combination of personal progression, accumulated Outdoor Adventure Skills, completed service hours, and a successful service project in their community.

 Contact Us